-Mark Forsyth, Parks Victoria’s Area Chief Ranger for Geelong, said Parks Victoria was notified of the abandoned campsite and felled trees on Sunday February 4.
+Mike Forsyth, Parks Victoria’s Area Chief Ranger for Geelong, said Parks Victoria was notified of the abandoned campsite and felled trees on Sunday February 4.

 “The site has now been cleaned up by Parks Victoria and the incident is being investigated.
 If anyone is caught cutting down trees on Parks Victoria managed land they risk being fined,” he said.